openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Transmitter-Supplied properties beside the stream_id MAY be present, but they MUST match the expected value.
-Missing Transmitter-Supplied properties will be ignored by the Transmitter.
+Missing Transmitter-Supplied properties MUST be ignored by the Transmitter.
 The `events_delivered` property, if present, MUST match the Transmitter's expected value before any updates are applied.

 The following is a non-normative example request to replace an Event Stream’s